blackslender/x/docs/source/index.rst

-.. pyzzle documentation master file, created by sphinx-quickstart on Fri Apr  2 10:59:32 2021.
+..
+Pyzzle documentation master file, created by sphinx-quickstart on Fri Apr  2 15:26:54 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyzzle's documentation!
+Welcome to Pyzzle's documentation!
 ==================================

 .. toctree::